hanabi/hanabi.github.io/docs/level-3.md

 ### The Sarcastic Discard

 - Occasionally, through a mistake (or complicated situation), the same card will be clued in two different people's hands.
 Generally, this is to be avoided, but sometimes it happens.
 Handling this can be tricky.
 - Generally, the **first** player who fully realizes that they have the duplicate card should discard it (as opposed to playing it or holding on to it).
 This is called a *Sarcastic Discard*, and it communicates to the other player that they 100% have the discarded card.
-(This is because normally, from *Good Touch Principle*, we never discard cards that have been clued, so if a player discards a clued card, something special must be going on.)
+(This is because normally, from *Good Touch Principle*, we never discard cards that have been clued, so if a player discards a clued non-trash card, something special must be going on.)
 - For example, in a 3-player game:
   - Red 2 is played on the stacks.
   - Alice has one red 3 clued in his hand with just number 3.
 (She does not know which suit it is.)